Oil Prices Fall For 5th Straight Session - UrduPoint

 Oil Prices Fall For 5th Straight Session

 NEW YORK, Dec.
-8 (UrduPoint / Pakistan Point News - 9th Dec, 2022 ) :Oil prices declined on Thursday for a fifth consecutive day, with both benchmark finishing at their lowest in nearly a year.
+11 (UrduPoint / Pakistan Point News - 11th Dec, 2022 ) ::Oil prices declined on Saturday for a fifth consecutive day, with both benchmark finishing at their lowest in nearly a year.

 The West Texas Intermediate (WTI) for January delivery lost 55 cents, or 0.8 percent, to settle at 71.46 U.S. Dollars a barrel on the New York Mercantile Exchange.
 That marked the lowest finish for front-month contract since Dec.
 21, 2021, according to Dow Jones Market Data.